Jarzka/stylefy/README.md

                                      "::-webkit-progress-bar" {:-webkit-appearance "none"}}})
 ```

-stylefy modes are pretty much the same thing as pseudoclasses in CSS and they simply create a new "class:mode" selector for you style.
+stylefy modes are pretty much the same thing as pseudoclasses/pseudoelements in CSS and they simply create a new "class:mode" selector for your style.
 The reason for not using the name pseudoclass is completely self-willed; I think "mode" as a name is a little bit more informative than CSS pseudoclasses.

 ## Sub-styles